Shenandoah Valley: History

-First European explorers
+1st to 10th centuries

+The period in the Shenandoah Valley from 2000 to 1100 years ago (0 to 900 CE) is called the Middle Woodland Period.
+Residents of the time built settlements on the floodplains of major rivers and had a tradition of burials in stone mounds, often located on bluffs above their settlements.
+These mounds were about 20 feet in diameter and were used to bury one or two people, presumably leaders of their community.

+17th century

 Despite the valley's potential for productive farmland, colonial settlement from the east was long delayed by the barrier of the Blue Ridge Mountains.
 These were crossed by explorers John Lederer at Manassas Gap in 1671, Batts and Fallam the same year, and Cadwallader Jones in 1682.
 The Swiss Franz Ludwig Michel and Christoph von Graffenried explored and mapped the Valley in 1706 and 1712, respectively.
 Von Graffenried reported that the Indians of Senantona (Shenandoah) had been alarmed by news of the recent Tuscarora War in North Carolina.